Other Functions

 FORMATNUM

-The FORMATNUM function formats the first decimal parameter using the optional second parameter as the format string.
+The FORMATNUM function formats the first numeric parameter using the optional second parameter as the format string.
 The third optional parameter is used as a minimum length.
 After formatting the number, the third optional parameter inserts empty spaces to the beginning for the decimal value to complete the minimum length value.
-By default the format is 0.000 and there is no minimum length.
-If the first parameter is NULL, then the function returns NULL.
+By default, the format is 0.000 and there is no minimum length.
+If the first parameter is NULL or cannot be converted to a numeric value, then the function returns NULL.

 FORMATNUM(<NumericParameter_1>,{<OptionalParameter_1>,<OptionalNumericParameter_1>})